 The best practice is to use a naming convention such as “brand-market”.
 This naming convention easily conveys which data source should be assigned to a campaign.

 Once you hit next, your catalog container has been created and is displayed in the top left of the screen under “Current Catalog”.
 Now you need to fill it with products.

 Go to “Product Data Sources” in the left navigation and click the blue “Add Products” button.

 This part is where many people get confused.
-Keep reading to get answers.
+Keep reading to get more details and answers.